Baby okapi news 29 december 2021

 Normally young okapis stay in a safe place in the stable for a long time after they are born.
 Okapi Mayala was soon walking around and following her mother M’buti very well.
-That is why the keepers decided to introduce her to the indoor garden.
+That is why the keepers decided to introduce the little striped animal to the indoor garden.
 Curious, she walked around and started exploring.

 22 November 2021